-New Zealand beat back the coronavirus, but families were left divided and migrant workers stranded in the process
+New Zealand beat back the coronavirus, but families were left divided and migrant workers stranded

 But the victory against the virus came at a cost, and Joaquin is among those paying it.

 His wife and two toddlers are stuck in the Philippines, where the family is from.
 They are among an estimated 10,000 foreign workers and family members of citizens and permanent residents who were blocked from returning to New Zealand when the country closed its borders.
-It’s now extremely difficult for anyone but a New Zealand citizen — and a few select foreigners — to get into the country despite the government’s pledges to assist families locked out.
+It’s now extremely difficult for anyone but a New Zealand citizen — and a few select foreigners — to get into the country, despite the government’s pledges to assist families locked out.

-“[Jeus] has lost lots of milestones with his son,” said 35-year-old Kristine Joaquin, who is a nurse like her husband, by phone from Manila.
+Jeus “has lost lots of milestones with his son,” 35-year-old Kristine Joaquin, a nurse like her husband, said by phone from Manila.
 She has a visa but said New Zealand immigration services have nine times denied her applications for a travel exemption.

 The border isn’t impassable for all.
 The government has provided special exemptions to the crew working on the sequel to the sci-fi film “Avatar,” along with their families, classified as “high-value workers” for “projects of national or regional significance” in the tourism-reliant county.
-The American and British America’s Cup sailing teams have also been allowed in, as have their families, and in one case, a nanny — some 300 people in total.
+The American and British America’s Cup sailing teams have also been allowed in, as have their families and, in one case, a nanny — some 300 people in total.

 “I feel like New Zealand now has an iron curtain,” said Wendy Harnett, 54, a New Zealand citizen whose husband is from Japan and has been trying to enter the country since March when offshore visa processing was suspended.